Zé Mario (footballer, born 1957)

-José Mario Donizetti Baroni (1 May 1957 – 7 June 1978), better known as Zé Mario, was a Brazilian professional footballer who played as a right winger.
+José Mario Donizetti Baroni (1 May 1957 – 7 June 1978), better known as Zé Mario, was a Brazilian professional footballer who played as a right winger for Botafogo-SP.

 Career

 Zé Mario arrived at Botafogo-SP in 1973, and in 1976 he was promoted to the professional team.
 He was the club's first player to be called up to the Brazil national team, in addition to being part of the Taça Cidade de São Paulo title campaign, the first round of the 1977 Campeonato Paulista.